GrayHatter/Mazda-IVI-Knowledgebase/README.md

 giving them prompts using DTMF responses like, talking to the driver, etc.

 #### Audio manager
-there's various audio management scripts in lua across the system.
+there's various audio management scripts in Lua across the system.
 I've had no luck in reverse engineering how they work (I really haven't tried more than 10m either)